-Unteachable: Shelby County, Canonical Apostasies, and Ways Forward for the Voting Rights Act
+Unteachable: Shelby County, Canonical Apostasies, and a Way Forward for the Voting Rights Act

 Kareem U. Crayton

 University of North Carolina (UNC) at Chapel Hill - School of Law

 Southern Methodist University Law Review, Vol. 67, No. 1, 2014